vorban/laravel-advent-of-code/README.md

 </div>
 <br />

-# advent-of-code
+# laravel-advent-of-code
-Advent of Code solutions.
+Advent of Code template repository.

-**This repository is currently in preparation for the Advent of Code 2023.**
+**This repository is currently in preparation for the Advent of Code 2023 and not yet ready for use.**

 Released under the MIT License.
 See <a href="./LICENSE">./LICENSE</a>.